 There are 6 phases that turn a website concept into a fully functioning web application.
 A good understanding and proper documentation of these phases, breakdown of tasks and resources, and allotment of roles to various teams form the road map for a smooth, optimized and timely completion of any project.

 A structured approach to the website development process consists of the following 6 important phases:

 1. Discovery & Planning

 Discovery phase is the most important step in the whole application development process as it gives a clear understanding of the purpose, business goals, and target audience.
-Based on these inputs, a well thought out action plan comprising task breakdown, resource allocation, project timelines and milestones, is prepared.
-Towards the end of this phase, since the development team has a holistic perspective of the application, the technology stack to be used for development is also finalized in consultation with client team.
+Based on these inputs, a well thought out action plan comprising task breakdown, resource allocation, project management timelines, and milestones, is prepared.
+Towards the end of this phase, since the development team has a holistic perspective of the application, the technology stack to be used for development is also finalized in consultation with the client team.